v6d-io/v6d/docs/notes/developers/troubleshooting.rst

     To maintain consistency between Apache Arrow and Vineyard installations:

-    + For users, simply installing PyArrow and Vineyard using the :code:`pip` package manager should suffice.
+    + For users, simply install PyArrow and Vineyard using the :code:`pip` package manager should suffice.
 You can install them with the following command:

       .. code::